 The takeaway

-Again, it's impossible to get a real sustained 10Gbps connectionโwe need faster equipment to have that.
-It was likely why Sonic had told me that my broadband was "up to" 10Gbps.
+Again, it’s impossible to get a real sustained 10Gbps connection—we need faster-than-10Gbps equipment for that.

 Dong,